Everton, Liverpool: Sport

 The football club Everton F.C. (originally called St. Domingo F.C.) is named after the area (St. Domingo Methodist Chapel was in Everton).
 The district is also the location of a building on the club's crest, Everton Lock-Up, known locally as Prince Rupert's Tower.
 Barker and Dobson, a local sweet manufacturer, introduced 'Everton Mints' to honour Everton Football Club.

 Ironically, Everton F.C. has never actually played in the area.
-Its first three homes were located in Anfield, including Stanley Park; the club has played at Goodison Park in the area of Walton since 1892.
+Its first three homes were located in Anfield, including Stanley Park; the club played at Goodison Park in the area of Walton from 1892 to 2025 before relocating to Hill Dickinson Stadium on the Bramley-Moore Dock in the area of Vauxhall.
 In addition, Everton Cemetery is also not located in Everton, it lies further north-east in the district of Fazakerley.

 The football club Liverpool F.C. was originally founded as 'Everton Football Club and Athletic Ground Company, Ltd', or 'Everton Athletic', on 26 January 1892, as a consequence of the Everton F.C. split that resulted in Everton F.C.'s move to Goodison Park in 1892.
 The former Evertonians who founded 'Everton Athletic' to play at Anfield renamed the club 'Liverpool F.C.' on 3 June 1892.